mythridium/item-descriptions-expanded/README.md

 Run the `npm run generate` command to automatically generate the `json` and `english` translation files.

-No grab the english key/values and feed them through Chat-GPT to update all the other languages. ()
+Now grab the english key/values and feed them through Chat-GPT to update all the other languages.

 ### Setup
 - Fork this git repo